 I know that this easy sauerkraut soup recipe will provoke mixed feelings.
 Some people will love it others will not enjoy it at all.
 The sour taste of the firm to bite “kraut” is quite special.
 For some people it is “heaven on earth” and others will find it just awful.
-For those on the fence, maybe you’ll read on when I tell you this soup is also perfectly suitable for weight loss?
+For those on the fence, maybe you’ll keep reading when I tell you that this soup is also perfectly suitable for weight loss?

 Even though it is considered to be an original German dish, sauerkraut probably comes from China.